Doonual/ArcticFoxEngine/ArcticFoxEngine Documentation/Rendering/Shader.md

 ```

 ### TextureSlot
-Like the name suggests, TextureSlots are used to bind textures to shaders.
+Like the name suggests, TextureSlots are used to bind [[Texture|textures]] to shaders.
 You would use a TextureSlot to get access to a Texture in the shader
 This is how you would use a TextureSlot
 ```csharp title="Using a TextureSlot - C# Side"
 public class MyShader : Shader {